TMC (TV channel): Sofirad subsidiary (1958-1972)

+Jean Frydman managed Télé Monte-Carlo's parent company in 1967, becoming manager of the channel two years later.
+Frydman envisioned a Canal 10 project, a French version of the Monegasque channel, in June 1970.
+Although French President Georges Pompidou seemed to favor new television channels, it remained at the project stage.

-In 1969, Jean-Pierre Foucault, still a young radio host, made his debut on TMC to present a set show.
-Jean Frydman takes over the management of Télé Monte-Carlo and in order to supply the schedule, he becomes the owner of a rich catalog of films.
-He therefore wanted to create the first national commercial television channel in France at the beginning of the 1970s.
-The economic model consisted of exploiting the substantial television advertising market which was very little exploited by the public service ORTF; inspired by the British BBC-ITV television model.
+Jean-Pierre Foucault, then a young radio host, made his debut on TMC in 1969.
+Frydman acquired a large catalog of films to fill the channel's schedule, intending to create France's first national commercial television channel at the beginning of the 1970s.
+The channel's economic model, inspired by Britain's BBC-ITV model, utilized a substantial television advertising market little used by the public-service ORTF.

-Thus, Frydman initiated the “Canal 10” project consisting of extending the broadcast of TMC in 625 UHF lines over a large southern half of France up to Paris and received the support of the French Minister of Finance, Valéry Giscard d'Estaing.
-However, this project will never see the light of day because President Georges Pompidou, a fierce supporter of the ORTF monopoly, is opposed to it.
-Likewise, in 1971, during the battle between the PAL and SÉCAM standards in Italy, French industrialists suggested to President Pompidou to authorize TMC to broadcast in Italian and in color using the SÉCAM standard towards Rome and the Italian coast, from the powerful ORTF transmitter in Bastia, to encourage Italians to massively purchase SÉCAM standard receivers and better penetrate this market.
-Once again, the President of the Republic refuses.
+Frydman's Canal 10 project, broadcasting TMC in UHF at 625 lines from southern France to Paris, was supported by French Minister of Finance Valéry Giscard d'Estaing.
+President Pompidou, a supporter of ORTF, opposed it.
+During a 1971 dispute about PAL and SÉCAM standards in Italy, French industrialists unsuccessfully urged to Pompidou to authorize TMC to broadcast from the ORTF transmitter in Bastia in Italian and in color using the SÉCAM standard towards Rome and the Italian coast to encourage Italians to purchase SÉCAM sets.

-Technical tests in SÉCAM color intended for Italy took place in June 1971 with the establishment of channel 35 UHF, broadcast to standard G with a power of 50 kW.
-After several tests, in 1973 TMC experimentally broadcast some programs in Italian on this channel, which subsequently became Tele Monte Carlo in 1974.
+Tests in SÉCAM color intended for Italy were made in June 1971 with the establishment of the 50-kW channel 35 UHF.
+TMC broadcast experimental programs in Italian on this channel in 1973, and it became Tele Monte Carlo the following year.